Moving Through a Dark Night of the Soul: A Spiritual Director Holds Space for Obscurity

 A collage of a living room with a woman wearing headohones, sunglasses, her hands folded.
 Opposite her, a golden dove hands her a small fire.
 There is.
 Other items: moon, passport, and text

 In this wisdom collage, I was asking the question, “How do I hold this darkness/restlessness?”
 Practices like this one help us rest in our “unknowing.”
+Here’s a Faint Outlines Substack post with more about my personal experience.

 Who will accompany me in the dark?
 Spiritual Direction is never about answers, but a spacious orientation toward all I’ve said above.
 We can find deep solace in the presence of “someone who knows the dark and is no longer afraid of it.”